Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: From Bias Modeling to (Semi-)Automated Data Annotation

 \section{From Bias Modeling to (Semi-)Automated Data Annotation}

-In recent years, the \gls{xai} community has shifted its focus from local to global explanations to better understand overall model behavior.
-This line of research, known as \emph{mechanistic interpretability}, aims to interpret internal representations in terms of human-understandable concepts, encoded as individual neurons, model circuits, or directions in latent space.
-Understanding model internals enables the identification of model substructures that encode biases stemming from data artifacts (step \mbox{(\circlednumblue{2})} in Fig.~\ref{fig:title_figure}).
-In this section, we discuss how biases are encoded within \glspl{dnn}, and how this understanding can be utilized for data annotation tasks, such as the detection of biased samples and (spatial) bias localization.
+Both medically valid and biased concepts manifest in specific model components, such as individual neurons, model circuits, or directions in latent space.
+In this section, we review methods from global \gls{xai} and mechanistic interpretability that aim to interpret model substructures, specifically those encoding biases stemming from data artifacts (step \mbox{(\circlednumblue{2})} in Fig.~\ref{fig:title_figure}).
+We further utilize these model insights to extend the Reveal2Revise frameworks with bias annotation capabilities, including the detection of biased samples and (spatial) bias localization.
 Note that while we assume knowledge on the existence of biases in this section, the identification thereof (step \mbox{(\circlednumblue{1})} in Fig.~\ref{fig:title_figure}) is addressed in Sec.~\ref{sec:bias_identification}.

 \paragraph{Considered Types of Data Artifacts} In this work, we focus on data artifacts caused by spurious correlations, \ie, concepts unrelated to the (medical) task, yet correlating with the target label due to biases in the dataset curation process.
 Whereas some artifacts are entirely irrelevant to the task, \eg, watermarks from medical devices, other artifacts can have a medical meaning but no causal impact on the predicted outcome, such as skin markers from dermatologists.
 We further distinguish between well-localized objects, such as band-aids or rulers, and non-localizable artifacts, \eg, slight color or brightness shifts caused by the usage of different medical scanners.
 Data artifacts can spatially overlap task-relevant information, such that masking out artifactual regions might remove important information.
 Moreover, spurious features can be conceptually entangled with valid features.
 For example, in melanoma detection, model representations for specific color patterns indicative of lesions may be entangled with natural variations in skin tone.